JSNavey/Sweet-Tooth-Cafe/README.md

 # Sweet-Tooth-Cafe

 ###Photo Credit###
-Cover Page by Brook Lark on Unsplash
+Cover Page image by Brook Lark on Unsplash
-Fresh Daily by Jonathan Borba on Unsplash
+Fresh Daily image by Jonathan Borba on Unsplash Catering image by Anita Austvika on Unsplash
 <br>